HeringtonPress/Systems/Equipment.md

 ## Acc (Accuracy)
 Add Accuracy to your weapon skill if you took an Aim maneuver on the turn prior to your attack.
 If you have Heroic Archer (p.
 35) and are wielding a bow, you don’t need to Aim – add Acc to skill whenever you Attack or All-Out Attack outside of close combat!
 ## Bulk
 A measure of the weapon’s size and handiness.
 Bulk penalizes weapon skill during a Move and Attack maneuver or in close combat.
-If you have Heroic Archer (p.
-35), you may ignore Bulk penalties for bows.
 ## Parry
 A number, such as “+2” or “-1,” indicates the bonus or penalty to your Parry defense when using that weapon; see Parrying (p.
 XX).